monperrus/gakoci/README.md

-# A simple continuous integration daemon for Github
+# GakoCI: continuous integration daemon for Github

 ##  What is GakoCI?
-GakoCI is a simple continuous integration daemon for Github.
+GakoCI is a continuous integration (CI) daemon that is specialized for Github and pull-request based development.

-For a set of repositories:
+What it does:

-1. it registers a webhook on Github
+1. it registers a webhook on Github for a set of repositories
-2. upon push and pull request, it executes a set of hook scripts
+2. upon pull requests, it executes a set of hook scripts
-3. it adds a commit / pull requests status for each script
+3. for each hook script, it adds a pull request status and a link to a trace file if one exists

-It can work on localhost and machines in private networks thanks to Ngrok.
+It is written in Python and is under a MIT license.

 ## How to use it?

-First, create an API token for Github (see <https://help.github.com/articles/creating-an-access-token-for-command-line-use/>) and export it as environment variable.

     git clone http://github.com/monperrus/gakoci.git
     cd gakoci
     pip3 install -r requirements.txt
+    export GITHUB_AUTH_USER=yourname
     export GITHUB_AUTH_TOKEN=1234
+    # monperrus/test-repo is the repo for which CI is setup
     python3 -c 'import gakoci; gakoci.GakoCI(repos=["monperrus/test-repo"]).run()'

-If you work on a private server, with no public interface, you would rather use [Ngrok](https://ngrok.com/).

-    export NGROK_AUTH_TOKEN=1234
-    python3 -c 'import gakoci; gakoci.GakoCINgrok(repos=["monperrus/test-repo"]).run()'
+`GITHUB_AUTH_TOKEN` is an API token for Github (see <https://help.github.com/articles/creating-an-access-token-for-command-line-use/>) that is exported as environment variable.

 ## How to set up jobs?

+### Simplest example

-Let's assume you've started GakoCI for `foobar/test-repo`.
+Let's assume you've started GakoCI for `foobar/testrepo`.
-Then, the push jobs is in a file called `hooks/push-foobar-test-repo`, and the pull request job is in a file called `hooks/pull_request-foobar-test-repo`.
-If the job creates a file called `trace.txt`, it is viewable from the internet as job log, as in Travis (note the `| tee trace.txt` below).
+Then, the pull request job is in a file called `hooks/pull_request-foobar-testrepo-checkout`.
+Gakoci clones the repository automatically if the job file ends with `-checkout`.

-You can have several push jobs for the same repo, by simply adding a suffix: `hooks/pull_request-foobar-test-repo-1`, `hooks/pull_request-foobar-test-repo-2`, ...

-Typical push job for Python:

     #!/bin/bash
-    git init
-    git remote -v add -t $5 origin git://github.com/$3/$4.git git fetch origin $5
-    git reset --hard FETCH_HEAD
-    python3 -m unittest 2>&1 | tee trace.txt
-    exit ${PIPESTATUS[0]}

-Typical push job for Java/Maven:
+    mvn clean test

+If the job script does not return with 0, the pull request status is marked as `failure`.

+### Github status

+If the job produces a file called `status.txt`, it is used as commit status on Github

     #!/bin/bash
-    git init
-    git remote -v add -t $5 origin git://github.com/$3/$4.git git fetch origin $5
-    git reset --hard FETCH_HEAD
+    mvn clean test
+    echo "all good" > status.txt

+### Job with traces

+If the job produces a file called `trace.txt`, the pull request status contains a link to browse the trace.

+Example job:

+    #!/bin/bash
     mvn clean test 2>&1 | tee trace.txt
     exit ${PIPESTATUS[0]}

-Push hook files take 6 arguments:

-    <payload.json> <event_type> <repo_owner> <repo_name> <branch> <commit_sha1>
-    push-monperrus-spoon /home/spirals/mmonperr/tmpmzhmhr3d push monperrus spoon cleaning1 4c651dae33df8d8b339487a2c5d825f1c99e54e7

-Be careful, the arguments are used in bash script file, then counting args start at 1 for payload.json.

-Typical pull request job for Java/Maven use the PR branch retrieved on Github (see GitHub instruction [here](https://help.github.com/articles/checking-out-pull-requests-locally/)):
+This can be combined with `status.txt`.

+### Multiple jobs

+You can have several push jobs for the same repo, by simply adding a suffix: `hooks/pull_request-foobar-testrepo-1-checkout`, `hooks/pull_request-foobar-testrepo-2--checkout`,

+### Cloning on your own

+If the job file name does not end with `-checkout` you have to clone the repo on your own:

     #!/bin/bash
     git init
-    echo git://github.com/$4/$5.git
-    git remote -v add -t $5 origin git://github.com/$3/$4.git git fetch origin pull/$9/head:gakoci
+    git remote -v add origin git://github.com/$3/$4.git
+    git fetch origin $5:gakoci
     git checkout gakoci
-    mvn clean test 2>&1 | tee trace.txt
-    exit ${PIPESTATUS[0]}

-Pull-request hook files take 9 arguments:
+    ... (the rest of CI)

+### Push jobs

+GakoCI can also work with push events.
+CI scripts must staart with `push` (eg ``hooks/push-foobar-testrepo`) and push job files take 6 arguments:

-    <payload.json> <event_type> <repo_owner> <repo_name> <branch> <commit_sha1> <base_owner> <base_repo> <pr_number>
+    <payload.json> <event_type> <repo_owner> <repo_name> <branch> <commit_sha1>

+    push-monperrus-spoon /home/spirals/mmonperr/tmpmzhmhr3d push monperrus spoon cleaning1 4c651dae33df8d8b339487a2c5d825f1c99e54e7

 ## Motivation